forestryio/forestry.io/hugo/content/docs/quickstart/tour.md

 Next, set the post as published so that it will be included when the site is deployed.
 Click the "..." icon, and click _Set as Published_.
 You'll see the _Save Draft_ button now says _Publish_.

-Click the _Publish_ button to save your changes to back to your repository.
+Click the _Publish_ button to save your changes back to your repository.

 ---